38007657/F25-COP2671-0T1-38007657/Projects/Final Project/MyFinalProject/README.md

 - Character moves in four directions: up, down, left, right

 ### Farming Actions
-All farming actions are performed by clicking the toolbar buttons at the bottom of the screen with your cursor:
+All farming actions are performed by clicking the toolbar buttons at the bottom of the screen:

 - **Hoe Button**: Till the soil to prepare it for planting
 - **Plant Button**: Plant seeds on tilled soil (must have seeds selected)